khalid586/Kazi-Shop/README.md

 Kazi departmental store is a physical store located in cumilla.
 The customer base is mostly people living at jhautola.

 ### Reason for choosing django
-We were given a task by one of our supervisors that we have to build a product for an enterprise.This project was a part of one of our sessional courses.We decided to build this website where customers can order a product and the admin can see the products ordered by customers.We decided to complete this project in django because django comes with a default admin panel(which we later customized) which made our job easier.
+We were given a task by one of our supervisors that we have to build a product for an enterprise.This project was a part of one of our sessional courses.We decided to build a website where customers can order a product and the admin can see the products ordered by customers.We decided to complete this project in django because django comes with a default admin panel(which we later customized) which made our job easier.

 # Demo
  <p><a href = "https://youtu.be/x27qBDEJ1HY"> <img align = "center" src = "https://cdn.dribbble.com/users/1369921/screenshots/3699553/media/632fe87d30ef9413a3512dd317727b8b.gif" width = "70px"></a> You will find video demo &nbsp;<b>Here</b>➡️ <b><a href = "https://youtu.be/x27qBDEJ1HY">Youtube</a></b></p>